alessandro308/apagiaro.it/_posts/2017-12-03-how-downgrade-to-sierra.md

 ---
 layout: post
-title:  "How download MacOS Sierra and downgrade to it"
+title:  "How to download MacOS Sierra and downgrade to it"
 date:   2017-12-2
 excerpt: "Make your computer great again..."
 tag: